victorcabral029/PlotlyBrazilMap/README.md

 # PlotlyBrazilMap
-Using Plotly to make an visualization of Brazil map
+Using Plotly to make a visualization of Brazil map